Neptunians/hack.lu-ctf-2021/README.md

 ![Main Page](img/main_page.png)

-[Hacl.lu CTF](https://flu.xxx/) was a great surprise for me as a never heard about it before.
+[Hack.lu CTF](https://flu.xxx/) was a great surprise for me as a never heard about it before.
 And it's rated 94.98!
-It is organized by the official CTF team of the german Ruhr University Bochum (RUB).
+It is organized by the official CTF team of the german Ruhr University Bochum (RUB), called [FluxFingers](https://fluxfingers.net/).

 The Stock Market design in the page is great!

-I was able to take a look at only one challenge, and that was really fun and creative.
+I had the time to take a look at only one challenge, and that was really fun and creative.

 ## The Challenge